Michelle: Alright, well, here we are with Maria from Celebrity Dance Studio. Is it still called Celebrity now you’re at another…?

 Michelle: Because you want to get to the end, you want to know everything!

-Maria: Yeah, and people often come in and they want to get to *that* point, and so that’s okay.
-I used to explain to my students that dancing was a ladder and you take one step at a time and, when you get to that step, then you make the decision.
+Maria: Yeah, and people often come in, and they want to get to *that* point, and so that’s okay.
+I used to explain to my students that dancing was a ladder and you take one step at a time, and when you get to that step, then you make the decision.
 Do you want to go up to the next step?
-But the important thing is to absolutely enjoy the journey because dancing and a dance studio facility has so much more to offer, other than just the learning of that particular pattern or that particular routine, so that’s what I would say.
+But the important thing is to absolutely enjoy the journey because dancing and a dance studio facility have so much more to offer, other than just the learning of that particular pattern or that particular routine, so that’s what I would say.
 Take it all in!

 Maria: You do.
 You’re always interested in what’s new.
 I think some people can get so, so involved in their learning.
 They just like to keep learning.
-There are some people, it’s like studying, they just like to keep studying.
+There are some people who like studying; they just like to keep studying.
 But a student will keep learning as long as they are making progress, because they will desire the next bit or the next stage.

 Michelle: Yeah!